Rigidity of random stationary measures and applications to point processes: Introduction

 We show that this condition is necessary under some structural assumptions such as finite number of zeros, isotropy or separability (Proposition \ref{prop:not-lmr-finite-z} and Theorem \ref{thm:converse-rigidity}).
-It also explains why rigidity does not seem to occur in dimension $ d\geqslant 3$: if $ \s_{}(u)\sim \sigma \|u\|^{2}$ for some $ \sigma >0$ as $ u\to 0$, as it is expected for many hyperuniform systems with integrable correlation measure, if $ d\geqslant 3,$ for $ k\geqslant 0,$ the left hand member of \eqref{eq:k-rigid-intro} is finite.
+It also explains why rigidity does not seem to occur in dimension $ d\geqslant 3$: if $ \s_{}(u)\sim \sigma \|u\|^{2}$ for some $ \sigma >0$ as $ u\to 0$, as it is expected for many hyperuniform integrable systems, if $ d\geqslant 3,$ the left hand member of \eqref{eq:k-rigid-intro} is finite for all $ k$.
 Hence one must find processes where the structure factor decreases faster to $ 0$ to find higher order rigidity.
-We exhibit in \cite{rigid-companion} a class of processes $ \P_{n},$ for $ n$ arbitrarily large, which are not shifted lattices and such that $ \s_{}(u) \sim_{u\to 0}c\|u\|^{n}$ for some $ c>0$.
+We exhibit in Section \ref{sec:flower} a class of processes $ \P_{n},$ for $ n$ a prime number such that $ \s_{}(u)\sim c_{n}\|u\|^{2n}$ for some $ c_{n}>0$.
+We also give general {\it tolerance results}, meaning that if $ \s$ does not decay too fast close to $ 0$, its higher order moments are not constrained (Theorem \ref{thm:tolerant-simple}).

 The converse part also allows to assess the correlation properties of a point process based on its rigidity behaviour: it is shown by \cite{DereudreVasseur} and \cite{DHLM} that some $ \beta $-ensembles are not $ k$-rigid for some $ k$, which implies non-integrability results on their correlation functions (see Section \ref{sec:gibbs}).